7mind/izumi/doc/microsite/src/main/tut/distage/distage-testkit.md

 ```

 With these a production test and a dummy test can be introduced for the demonstration game score
 application.
-Note how these are the same scenario, `BonusServiceIsZeroTest`,
+Note how these are the same scenario, `BonusServiceTest`,
 but differ in activations.

 When extended beyond this small example, this pattern simplifies system level tests, sanity checks,